Luxulicious/SOA/README.md

 - Add attributes to lock designers out of readonly reference etc. For example:
 ["LockPersistence"], [LockScope], [HideOnChange] etc...

-Lists:
-- Add reference to listvariables so they can be used from a monobehaviour

 Events:
 - Add a standard component for event listeners
 - Display events in a graph